 The City reviewed or is reviewing the following development proposals:

 Orono Apartments.
 (LA20-000001) A 56 unit market-rate apartment building was approved by the City Council on April 13, 2020.
 The building will be located at 2745 Kelley Parkway.
-Construction is expected to start Spring 2021.
+Construction is expected to start late Spring 2022.

 The City reviews development proposals at various stages.
 Some of the more common stages include:

 A Sketch Plan is an informal review of a project that involves subdivision, or a change in Land Use Policy.
 The idea is to gain initial feedback from staff, the planning commission, and the city council.
 The applicant, based on the comments received, can decide whether or not to move forward with a project.